Elections in Slovakia

 There are five types of elections in Slovakia: municipal elections, regional elections, parliamentary elections, presidential elections and elections to the European Parliament.
 All four types of elections are normally held after fixed periods, although early elections can occur in certain situations.
 Elections are conventionally scheduled for a Saturday - the polls normally open at 7:00 in the morning and close at 22:00 in the evening.

 Citizens aged 18 years or older are eligible to vote.
 Those serving prison sentences for particularly serious crimes, as well as those deprived of legal capacity (either wholly or in part), including persons with mental disabilities, are denied the right to vote.
 Citizens with permanent residency in other countries are eligible to vote only in parliamentary elections and national referendums.
 And only via postal voting.

 Voter registration is passive and decentralized with the voter register maintained by municipalities based on the permanent residence register.
 Voter lists are updated continuously based on municipal records and input provided by state institutions or other municipalities.
 Voters may verify their data in voter lists, and, if necessary, request correction until the day before election day.
 On election day, a voter can be added to a voter list upon presenting an identity card with proof of residency.
-Some 4.4 million voters are registered and valid to vote in the elections.
+Some 4.4 million voters are registered and eligible to vote in the elections.
 Voters are only able to vote from abroad during the Parliamentary Elections and national referendums in Slovakia.